 Despite many legacy brand automakers jumping into the EV space and releasing new electric models, Tesla continues to dominate the electric car market.
 The Tesla Model 3 and its sport utility cousin, the Model Y, are still the two most popular EVs in the country by a large margin.
 And while the price has gone down recently for both cars, Teslas are still on the pricier side of the spectrum for many drivers.
-So, if you’re like most potential Tesla buyers, you will probably look to finance your Tesla purchase with financing rather than pay the sticker price upfront.
+So, if you’re like most potential Tesla buyers, you will probably look to finance your Tesla purchase with a loan rather than pay the sticker price upfront.

 You will also want to take advantage of the numerous state and federal tax credit, incentives, and rebates available to encourage drivers to purchase eligible EVs like the Tesla Model 3 and Model Y instead of a traditional gas-guzzler.

-In this article, we’re going to compare some of the Tesla financing options available through Tesla and other auto loan companies and see how EV Life’s EV Climate Loan can help applicants take advantage of tax credits, incentives, and rebates to save money on their Tesla purchase and lower their monthly loan payment up to $200/month compared to traditional lenders.
+In this article, we’re going to compare some of the Tesla financing options available through Tesla and other auto loan companies and see how EV Life’s EV Climate Loan can help applicants take advantage of tax credits, incentives, and rebates to save money on their Tesla purchase and lower their monthly loan payment compared to traditional lenders.

 Tesla offers a variety of auto loan financing options for new and used Tesla models through outside lenders.
 Drivers can apply for financing directly on the Tesla website during the car-buying process by filling out a credit application in their Tesla Account after placing an order.